 Botanical Name- Cinnamomum zeylanica Blume (C. Verum J.S)

-Cinnamomum zeylanicum – medicinal uses:
+Cinnamomum zeylanicum – traditional medicinal uses:

 Vishapaha – anti toxic, useful in toxic conditions